larkintuckerllc/thr0w-client/README.md

 * Ruby: ruby -run -e httpd . -p 8888
 * Node.js: npm install http-server -g; http-server

-The Thr0w API consists of the following modules:

-* Base: Provides core functionality.
-* Draw: Used to create a drawing layer.
-* Leaflet: Used to create interactive maps using the Leaflet library.
-* SVG: Used to create interactive SVGs.
-* Windows: Used to manage windows.

-The Base module is required and it is dependent on the *socket.io.js* library provided by the Thr0w Server implementation.
+This library is dependent on the *socket.io.js* library provided by the Thr0w Server implementation.

 To install a module, simply add the module's CSS library to the HTML *head*,